 And if you’d rather buy new furniture instead of moving all the old ones, read our post on the best places to sell furniture.

 20. Be creative with your boxes

 Using baskets, laundry bins, suitcases, storage bins, carry-on bags and hampers to pack your stuff can make the move easier.

-You don’t have to buy as many boxes to move your stuff, and bulky, awkward to pack items, like hampers and woven baskets now have a use.
+You don’t have to buy as many boxes or go on a hunt to find free empty boxes to move your stuff.
+Plus, bulky, awkward to pack items like hampers and woven baskets now have a use.